APTrust/dart-docs/docs/dart3/index.md

+---
+description: >-
+  DART 3 packages files into BagIt bags and uploads them to S3 and SFTP endpoints, in loose, tar, and gzip formats.
+---

 # Welcome to DART

 DART is the Digital Archivist's Resource Tool.
 It provides both a GUI and a command-line interface for packaging files and uploading them to remote repositories.